 - Whether an inequitable economic consequence resulted

 In any event, the courts are reluctant to invalidate testamentary documents unless there is a compelling reason to do so.
 You cannot contest a will or trust based on undue influence merely because you were dissatisfied with the distribution plan.
 For this reason, it is crucial to enlist the services of an experienced trust and estate litigation attorney with experience challenging wills and trusts – or defending them, when they are wrongfully challenged – in probate court.

-Call Our Northern Trust and Estate Litigation Attorney
+Call Our Northern California Trust and Estate Litigation Attorney

 At Loew Law Group, we know that challenging a will or trust can have lasting repercussions and that claims of undue influence can weigh heavily on family members.
 Moreover, challenges on the grounds that a will or trust was obtained through undue influence depend on the unique facts of each case.
 For this reason, we will carefully consider whether your claim has merit before commencing any legal action.